smb374/mini-kv/README.md

 - Finish example client in `src/client`.
 - Go with full Redis semantic support or at least similar command format
-- Add benchmark for the Rust implementation of the concurrent Hopscotch hasmap and compare it with the results in the C code repo by Google Benchmark.
+- Add benchmark for the Rust implementation of the concurrent Hopscotch hashmap and compare it with the results in the C code repo by Google Benchmark.
 - Other plans mentioned in the C code repo.